coreybutler/nvm-windows/README.md

 _Are you multilingual?_

 I am particularly interested in finding people who can speak something other than English.
 Several problems have come up with non-latin character sets (Chinese, Japanese, Arabic, etc).
 I am also interested in producing language packs/translations for the installers.
+If you are interested in translating, please [signup here](https://coreybutler.typeform.com/to/ybqT6F).

+**I am seeking donations to help pay for a lingohub.com account** to make life easier for translators!
+Please consider becoming a [becoming a patron](https://patreon.com/coreybutler) to support this.

 _Are you outside of the US/UK/Canada?_